Texas

 ID Needed for Voter Registration

-In order to register to vote you must include your state driver's license number or personal ID number issued by the State Department of public Safety on the application form.
 If you do not have either of these numbers you may provide the last four digits of your social security number on the form.
-If you don't have a social security number you must check the box stating you do not have this information
+If you don't have a social security number you must check the box stating you do not have this information.

 ID Needed for Voting

 All citizens wishing to vote must be on the official list of registered voters.
-Voters may use one of seven forms of photo ID.
-IDs may be expired up to four years.
-Persons seventy years of age or older may use an expired ID.
-Acceptable forms of ID are:
+Voters may use one of seven forms of photo ID to cast their ballot.
+IDs may be expired up to four years, and people who are seventy years of age or older may use an expired ID.

-• Driver license
+• Driver's license

 • Texas Election Identification Certificate (EIC)